creixotradeos/creixotradeos.github.io/_posts/2020-02-09-Stocks-plot-MC.md

 | 2020-01-30 | 6057.596191 | 6057.596191 | 6057.596191 | 6057.596191 | 6057.596191 | 0.0        |
 | 2020-01-31 | 5940.047852 | 5940.047852 | 6078.930176 | 5937.021973 | 6076.458984 | 41508700.0 |

-As we can see, we have 6 informations of the daily stock price the Adjusted Closing Price, the Closing Price, the High
+As we can see, we have 6 informations of the daily stock price the Adjusted Closing Price, the Closing Price, the High price of the day, the Low price of the day, the Opening Price, and the trading Volume of the day.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1MDg1MzI2M119
+eyJoaXN0b3J5IjpbLTE5NjQyNDI5NDVdfQ==
 -->